OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-11.md

 ## 2 Chronicles 11:11

-He also strengthened the fortresses and put officers in them and supplies of food, oil, and wine.
+He further fortified the strongholds, appointing officers and providing them with supplies of food, oil, and wine.

 ---

 ## 2 Chronicles 11:12

-He put shields and spears in every city and strengthened them greatly.
-So he held Judah and Benjamin.
+He equipped every city with shields and spears, greatly strengthening them.
+Thus, he maintained control over Judah and Benjamin.

 ---